iNaturalistUK

 View pdf of the above graphic.

-Observations that are included are those made between Friday 28 April and Monday 1 May 2023.
-When collating the results the figures were taken as at 9 am, local time, on Monday 8 May in each respective country.
+Observations that are included are those made between Friday 25 and Monday 28 April 2025.
+When collating the results the figures were taken as at 11:59 pm, Sunday, May 4 in each respective country.
 The week following the event was to allow time for observations to be added to iNaturalist and the community to identify observations to the highest level possible at that time.

 The UK tally for the UK cities registered for the City Nature Challenge is as follows: